aklein4/ASKiT/Asker/README.md

 ## TODO

+ - [ ] Get example sub-questions for pretraining
+     - [x] Find a pretrained context+answer -> question model for Inverter
+     - [ ] Fine-tune inverter on Hotpot?
+     - [ ] Generate questions for missing context + correct answer for each possible state
+ - [ ] Train Asker to generate questions given the state
- - [ ] Find a pretrained model (next word prediction?)
+     - [x] Find a pretrained model
- - [ ] Pretrain on inversion: given the current state, try and predict the original question
+     - [ ] Train to predict inverter-generated questions given the state
- - [ ] Fine-tune using non-differentiable optimization (policy evaluation or monte-carlo performance)
+ - [ ] Fine-tune Asker using PPO
- - [ ] Pretrain within the RL framework
+     - [ ] Want to maximize the final reward when we use the answer to the subquestion as evidence

 ## Research

-TBD
+Here [voidful/context-only-question-generator](https://huggingface.co/voidful/context-only-question-generator) is the model that we could start with for Asker.
+To train Asker, we could use [mrm8488/t5-base-finetuned-question-generation-ap](https://huggingface.co/mrm8488/t5-base-finetuned-question-generation-ap) as an inverter that takes the missing context and answer for a given state, and generate a question form that.
+Then, Asker would be trained to predict that question given the state (the inverter 'bridges the gap' between the state and final answer).
+We then fine-tune Asker with PPO

 ## Notes

  - Might also need some regulation during finetuning, such as an adverserial network, to make sure that the questions being asked are 'human like'
  - We need to make sure that this is actually 'asking' questions, rather than giving learned answers disguised as questions
+ - Can we somehow incorporate Searcher's encoding when generating questions?